THCa Flower and Decarboxylation: Transform Your Hemp

 Decarboxylating THCa plant material for edibles, topicals, and oils

 It’s good news for non-smokers and non-vapers that THCa can easily be decarboxylated without engaging in these activities.
 Cannabis can be heated in your oven or even your microwave, but it has to be done right in order to preserve the concentrations of cannabinoids.
-Some people even add it directly to food or oil as they cook their food, but it is more difficult to control the appropriate temperatures and amount of time heated.
+Some people even add cannabis directly to food or oil as they cook their food, but it is more difficult to control the appropriate temperatures and amount of time heated.

 We’ll describe some of these in situ monitoring methods below [2].